KempnerInstitute/boltz/kempner_workflow/protein_fold_gpu/README.md

 export CUDA_VISIBLE_DEVICES=0
 export NUM_GPU_DEVICES=1
 ```
 Make sure you are setting up the GPU device specficiations properly.
-For using two GPUs, CUDA_VISIBLE_DEVICES=0,1 and NUM_GPU_DEVICES=2.
+For using two GPUs, the GPU device specification is defined as CUDA_VISIBLE_DEVICES=0,1 and NUM_GPU_DEVICES=2.

 To submit the Slurm batch job: